WhiteBeamSec/WhiteBeam/README.md

 Release binaries will be provided as of WhiteBeam 0.1.0.

 ## Compile (Linux)
 Update src/library/common/whitelist.rs to reflect your whitelist.
-Dynamic whitelists and baselines will be available by November 1st, 2019.
+Dynamic whitelists and baselines will be available by December 1st, 2019.

 1. Compile:
 `make`